rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

 * In metadata, give any key-value pair for component.

-* Pods get the parts created using the template bueprint
+* Pods get the parts created using the template blueprint.

 * This label is matched by the selector to create the connection.
 So that, the deployment will know which pods belong to it.